 - 42 42.
 Tren de Hershey

 - 45 45.
 Hotel Capri

 - 46 46.
 Statue of Jose Marti on the Square of the Revolution

 - 48 48.
 El Dandy

 1. La Habana Vieja – Old Havana

-Malecon in Havana is the most famous Cuban promenade .
-8 kilometers on which social life takes place.
+Malecon in Havana is the most famous Cuban promenade.
+8 kilometres on which social life takes place.
 Built in 1901 by the American army is a great place to look like your American dream overseas … At the Malecon, Cubans meet late in the evening for gossip, listening to music and watching the tourists walking.

 3. La Habana Centro

-Between the tourist Old Havana and the luxurious Vedado district, there is the center of life of the inhabitants of Havana, or La Habana Centro.
+Between the tourist Old Havana and the luxurious Vedado district, there is the centre of the life of the inhabitants of Havana or La Habana Centro.
 Shopping and residential district.
-Completely non-touristy, though we can find many casas particulares here.
+Completely non-touristy, though we can find many Casas Particulares here.
 To get to know the life of the inhabitants of Havana, you have to walk around La Habana Centro.
 On the streets of Neptuno, San Rafael or Zanja we will find many situations worth watching or photography.